kc135pirate/youtube_for_later/README.md

 # Requirements
 - Script was built for and assumes user is using Linux
-- Requires youtube-dl be installed.
+- Requires youtube-dl to be installed.

 # Setup
 - Create a bot using [The Bot Father](https://core.telegram.org/bots#6-botfather) on Telegram.